shaundai/tsforjs-email-course-example/README.md

 ## Installation
 To run the front-end locally, clone this git repository to your local machine.
 Then follow 6 easy steps:

-#### Step 1: Get a client secret and ID
+#### Step 1:
+Get your SalesLoft client secret and ID.
 Visit https://accounts.salesloft.com/oauth/applications and generate a client secret and ID

 #### Step 2:
 Create a file in the components folder called "Secrets" and copy the following code into the file: